brev-dev/another_esp8266_sensor_board/README.md

 - DeepSleepTime 120 (defines the time between readings in seconds if you are using DeepSleep)

 #### Notes
-- I have the analog signal reporting as raw values and calibrate this later (in NodeRed).
+- I leave the analog signal reported as raw values, and then calibrate this later (in NodeRed).
 I believe you could also setup the calibration in Tasmota's control interface.
 On the example device, the moisture sensor gave a reading of 605 when dry and 282 when submerged in water.
 An Analog0 reading of 482 therefore corresponds to a moisture level of 38%.

 ### MicroPython